AcademySoftwareFoundation/OpenColorIO/docs/userguide/tool_overview.rst

     ncf
     srgb8 -- output only

-    ERROR: Config failed sanitycheck.
+    ERROR: Config failed validation.
 The role 'compositing_log' refers to a colorspace, 'lgff', which is not defined.

     Tests complete.